jupyterhub/zero-to-jupyterhub-k8s/doc/source/microsoft/step-zero-azure-autoscale.rst

 .. warning::

-  These instructions involve part of the Azure command line that are in preview, hence the following documentation to subject to change.
+  These instructions involve parts of the Azure command line that are in preview, hence the following documentation to subject to change.

 You can create a Kubernetes cluster `either through the Azure portal website, or using the Azure command line tools <https://docs.microsoft.com/en-us/azure/aks/>`_.